 Kaitlin says

-Thrilled to hear you enjoyed.
-Thanks so much for the kind feedback!
+Thrilled to hear you enjoyed!
+Thanks for sharing your kind feedback.

 Linda says